mcchannigan/react-help-screen/src/assets/admin.md

 Users with access level 2 and lower can set up email notifications for jobs and/or placement transactions awaiting administrative approval at their campus.

-* Description
-    A brief description to help you identify this emailer.
+* __Description:__ A brief description to help you identify this emailer.
-* Type
-    Select one of new job or new placement transaction notification.
+* __Type:__ Select one of new job or new placement transaction notification.
-* Recipient Email Address
-    Enter at least one email address that should be sent notifications.
+* __Recipient Email Address:__ Enter at least one email address that should be sent notifications.
 Email addresses do not need to be registered as employers or administrators in the system.
-* Email Frequency
-    Emails can be sent daily, weekly, or biweekly.
+* __Email Frequency:__ Emails can be sent daily, weekly, or biweekly.
-* Email if Zero Records
-    If checked, you will be sent a notification even if there are no new jobs/transactions awaiting approval.
+* __Email if Zero Records:__ If checked, you will be sent a notification even if there are no new jobs/transactions awaiting approval.
 If not, you will only receive an email when there are new jobs/transactions.
-* Campus
-    Select the campus for which new jobs/transactions will be monitored.
+* __Campus:__ Select the campus for which new jobs/transactions will be monitored.
 Users with access level 2 will have this field locked to their own campus.

 ## Links Available on Student Menu / Employer Screens